linainsaf/datascienceforall/docs/en/sql/5_MacOS_install.md

 * MySQL server is the software that stores and manages databases, and allows multiple clients to connect to it and perform operations on the databases.
 * SQL (Structured Query Language) is the language used to interact with relational databases like MySQL, and it provides a standardized syntax for creating, modifying, and querying databases.
 * With the MySQL client, you can create and manage databases, create tables, and insert, update, and delete data with SQL queries.
-* By practicing with MAMP and the MySQL client, you have learned the basics of how to install and set up a MySQL server, how to create and manage databases and tables, and how to use SQL queries to manipulate data.
+* By practicing with MAMP and the MySQL Workbench, you have learned the basics of how to install and set up a MySQL server and interact with it.

 **In short, SQL is the language used to communicate with databases, while the MySQL server is the software that manages the databases and listens for connections from clients like the MySQL client.
 The MySQL client is the tool used to connect to the MySQL server and execute SQL queries.**